tamartsi/association_analyses_class/3_linear_mixed_models.md

 ```

     ##      V_HH V_kinship       V_E
-    ##   0.00000  21.72032 210.16076
+    ## 125.81207  86.84574  47.53430

 ``` r
 varCompCI(nullmod, prop = TRUE)
 ```

     ##           Proportion    Lower 95  Upper 95
-    ## V_HH      0.00000000         NA       NA
+    ## V_HH       0.4835353  0.04957174 0.9174989
-    ## V_kinship 0.09367009 -1.0453772 1.232717
+    ## V_kinship  0.3337755 -0.72562827 1.3931792
-    ## V_E       0.90632991 -0.2327174 2.045377
+    ## V_E        0.1826892 -0.93299124 1.2983697

 The linear mixed model and heritability
 ---------------------------------------

-\begin{itemize}
-\item The proportion of variance due to kinship/genetic relatedness is \textcolor{purple}{heritability}.
+-   The proportion of variance due to kinship/genetic relatedness is .
-  \begin{itemize}
-  \item AKA narrow-sense heritability.
+    -   AKA narrow-sense heritability.
-  \item The heritability of "trait" is estimated to be 9\%, with 95\% confidence interval (-105, 123)\%.
+    -   The heritability of "trait" is estimated to be 33%, with 95% confidence interval (-73, 139)%.
-  \item To test heritability we can use the confidence intervals - if they are calculated correctly(!), or the likelihood ratio test.
+    -   To test heritability we can use the confidence intervals - if they are calculated correctly(!), or the likelihood ratio test.
-  \end{itemize}
-\item The simulated data set has 500 people, which is very small.
+-   The simulated data set has 500 people, which is very small.
-\item Therefore, variance components are not well estimated,
+-   Therefore, variance components are not well estimated,
-\item and the confidence interval of the heritabability includes impossible values.
+-   and the confidence interval of the heritabability includes impossible values.
-  \begin{itemize}
-  \item Negative values, and larger than 100...
+    -   Negative values, and larger than 100...
-  \item There are methods to calculate feasible CIs.
+    -   There are methods to calculate feasible CIs.
-  \end{itemize}
-\end{itemize}

 The linear mixed model and association testing
 ----------------------------------------------

-\begin{itemize}
-\item After estimating variance components in the ``null model", they are assumed fixed.
+-   After estimating variance components in the \`\`null model", they are assumed fixed.
-\item We now use this null model object in association testing.
+-   We now use this null model object in association testing.
-  \begin{itemize}
-  \item Note: it can take a long time to estimate variance components, so doing it once (instead of separately for every genetic variant) saves a lot of time.
+    -   Note: it can take a long time to estimate variance components, so doing it once (instead of separately for every genetic variant) saves a lot of time.
-  \end{itemize}
-\end{itemize}

 ``` r
 gds <- GdsGenotypeReader(file.path(dir,
                            "SISG_snp_dosages.gds"))